GuillermoPuebla/mind-set/README.md

 ## Datasets

 `MindSet: Vision` datasets are divided into three categories: `low_mid_level_vision`, `visual_illusions`, and `shape_and_object_recognition`.
 Each of this category contains many datasets.
-You can explore the datasets in Kaggle without downloading them.
+You can explore the datasets in Kaggle without downloading them, or you can download and view the automatically generated [html](tests/small_black_bg/summary.html) containing samples from all datasets.
+A description of each dataset can be found in our paper (*IN PREPARATION*) or in the comments of the [TOML file](generate_all_datasets.toml), together with all the configurable parameters.

-Every dataset is further structured into subfolders (conditions), which are organized based on the dataset's specific characteristics.
+Every dataset is structured into subfolders (conditions), which are organized based on the dataset's specific characteristics.
 At the root of each dataset, there's an `annotation.csv` file.
 This file lists the paths to individual images (starting from the dataset folder) along with their associated parameters.
 Such organization enables users to use the datasets either exploting their folder structure (e.g. through PyTorch's  ImageFolder) or by directly referencing the annotation file.

  In our provided Decoder, Classification and Similarity Judgment methods we always use the `annotation.csv` approach.